 U.S. FDA approves Parkinson's treatment from Sunovion Pharma

-May 21 (Reuters) - The U.S. Food and Drug Administration on Thursday approved a sublingual film from Sunovion Pharmaceuticals Inc, a unit of Japan-based Sumitomo Dainippon 4506.T, for the treatment of "off" episodes in patients with Parkinson's disease, according to a label published by the agency.
+May 21 (Reuters) - The U.S. Food and Drug Administration on Thursday approved a sublingual film from Sunovion Pharmaceuticals Inc, a unit of Japan-based Sumitomo Dainippon Pharma 4506.T, for the treatment of "off" episodes in patients with Parkinson's disease, the company said.

 Parkinson's disease is a nervous system disorder in which patients suffer from motor fluctuations which oscillate between "off" times, a state of decreased mobility, and "on" times, or periods when the medication is working and symptoms are controlled. (https://bit.ly/2Xklr2A)